 Nangka ‘jackfruit’ is something you will find very often.
-It is usually cooked in a kind of curry (even though no one use actual curry in Indonesia, Indonesian cuisine relies heavily on turmeric, ginger, galangal, lemongrass, candlenut, garlic, shallot and chili), in that case you can call it gulai nangka.
+It is usually cooked in a kind of curry (Indonesian cuisine relies heavily on turmeric, ginger, galangal, lemongrass, candlenut, garlic, shallot and chili), in that case you can call it gulai nangka.

 Another very common vegetable is kangkung ‘water spinach’.
 It is usually ordered as a side dish, different methods of cooking are available.
 Go for the simple one kangkung cah (‘water spinach with some cooking juice’), or kangkung terasi (‘water spinach cooked with fermented shrimp paste’).